Miriam MacMillan

-Miriam Norton Look MacMillan (née Look; June 13, 1905 – August 18, 1987) was an American sailor, author, lecturer, photographer, and explorer.
+Miriam Norton Look MacMillan (née Look; June 13, 1905 – August 18, 1987) was an American sailor, writer, lecturer, photographer, and explorer.

 From 1937 onward she was a chief photographer in nine Arctic expeditions on the Bowdoin schooner to Labrador, Baffin Island, and West Greenland within 660 miles of the North Pole.

 In 1948 she detailed her 1937–1939 expeditions in her adventure memoirs, Green Seas and White Ice.

 Throughout her expeditions, MacMillan created thousands of photographs, audio recordings of Inuktitut songs, and films of Umiak sailors.
 She later organized these and Inuit art to curate the Peary-MacMillan Arctic Museum.

+Biography

-Personal life
+Early life

 On June 13, 1905, Miriam Norton Look was born in Clinton, Massachusetts.
 Her parents were Amy G. Wood Look and Moses Jerome Look, a civil engineer who built dams.
 Her grandfather was a sea captain.

 As a child, her parents were often visited by their friend Donald MacMillan, whom she called "Uncle Dan."
 Donald MacMillan would visit her family between Arctic expeditions, bringing Miriam Norton Look a gift of "a beaded craft, an ivory figurine, or some other token of his adventures in the North."
 They corresponded via letters.

 Look's father, a hobbyist sailor, owned a 25-foot motorboat, the Sea Dog.
 As a teenager, he gifted Look her own boat.
 Look writes, "A smaller and much slower [25-foot] motorboat which he bought for me I promptly christened the Sea Pup, and the rowboat which tagged on behind, the Poodle."
 As a teenager, she sailed her boat the Sea Pup throughout the islands of Maine.

 While sailing the Sea Pup, she once recognized Donald MacMillan's 88-foot Bowdoin schooner, which had dropped anchor near Bustins Island.
 She piloted the boat and asked MacMillan if he needed a ride; he accepted her offer, as he stated he had a dinner date that evening.
 However, the boat ran out of gas minutes later, and Donald MacMillan was a half-hour late to his dinner date.
 Nevertheless, Donald MacMillan was purportedly impressed with Look's "expert control" of the motorboat.

 On March 18, 1935, at the age of 29, Miriam Norton Look married Donald Baxter MacMillan; he was 61 years old.